Optimizing the Sales Cycle for Maximum Response and Efficiency:

 With the help of Wingman, Crestline Funding has funded over one billion dollars to Southern California families.
 Mrs. Brown should be proud.

 Wingman Media is an award winning Media Buying and Media Planning Agency in Los Angeles, California.
-We plan data-driven media campaigns for companies that sell niche products and services and drive maximum response from all channels - including television, digital, programatic display and video, social media, radio and OOH.
+We plan data-driven media campaigns for companies that sell niche products and services and drive maximum response from all channels - including television, digital, programatic display and video, paid social media, radio and audio streaming.

 © 2023 Wingman Media, Inc. | All rights reserved.